Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/parsers.md

 ### What makes a parser

-A hook parser is a class that follows the `HookParser` interface, which may look daunting at first, but is actually pretty simple:
+A hook parser is a class that follows the <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L49" target="_blank">`HookParser`</a> interface, which may look daunting at first, but is actually pretty simple:

 ```ts
 interface HookParser {